Average Cost of Car Insurance (2026)

 A full coverage auto insurance policy costs two and a half times more than liability-only coverage, on average.
 But full coverage includes comprehensive and collision coverage, which pay for damage to your car.
 It can also have higher liability limits than your state requires.

-How much car insurance costs by age
+Average cost of car insurance by age

 An 18-year-old driver pays two and a half times as much for auto insurance as a 30-year-old driver.